 It takes 7-10 days for the seeds to germinate at a temperature of 65-70 degrees Fahrenheit.

-This standard type of cilantro is very similar to Santo when it comes to flavor, uniformity, and bolt-tolerance.
+This standard type of cilantro is very similar to Santo when it comes to flavor, uniformity, and cold-tolerance.

 Calypso full bulky plants are the slowest to bolt.
 They’re estimated to be 3 weeks slower (when it comes to bolting) than Santo.